askeralim/node-vuejs-typescript-vuex-redis-docker-compose/README.md

 ```
 ### Projects
 #### Project 1: ChatApp
-A Complete Vuejs+vuex with socket.io ChatApplication developed, backend run by node.js with Redis server[Docker implementation is pending]
+A Complete Vuejs+vuex with socket.io ChatApplication developed, backend run by node.js with Redis server
-To run this application it have two node project running in localhost (STill in Development mode, SOme typescript bugs need to be fixed.)
+To run this application it have two node project running in localhost (Still in Development mode, Some typescript bugs need to be fixed.)

 [ChatApp-Server](https://github.com/askeralim/node-vuejs-typescript-vuex-redis-docker-compose/tree/master/chatapp-vue-server)
 Run the server in one termins with following command.
 ### Server Running Command
 ```
+cd chatapp-vue-server
 npm install
 npm run start
 ```